eddyerburgh/blog/_posts/2016-01-28-how-to-buil-a-customizable-responsive-grid-with-sass.md

 comments: true
 ---

 Variables and calculations make it easy to create a customizable responsive grid with SASS.
-Let's build one now in SCSS
+Let's build one now in SCSS.

-## The Grid
+## The grid

 This SASS will compile to a twelve-column grid